peetjvv/react-starter-app/README.md

 ## Description

-This is a simple Typescript starter React app without all the extra code that comes with `create-react-app`.
+This is a lightweight starter React app without all the extra code that comes with `create-react-app`.
 Feel free to fork/copy and start up an app of your own.
-This app has the settings for webpack 5, images, favicon, typescript and sass already set up.
+This app has the settings for Webpack, images, favicon, Typescript and Sass already set up.

 ## Requirements

-- node 14 (newer versions might work, but are untested)
+- node 16 (older versions might also work, but proceed at your own peril)
-- npm 6 or 7 (only tested on npm 7)

 ## Getting started